AlpinYukseloglu/AlpinYukseloglu/_posts/2023-11-17-fee-credits.md

 This is the most open-ended component of this fee credit mechanism – there are countless viable options for what might constitute a trigger for fee credits to be earned.

-The common thread is simple: **it must introduce a credible economic cost to spamming the system.** This can be as straightforward as counting literal fees that are incurred at the app layer (e.g. swap fees) or something slightly more complex such as distributing credits to stakers due to the time cost of bonding requirements.
+The common thread is simple: **it must introduce a credible economic cost to spamming the system.**

+This can be as straightforward as counting literal fees that are incurred at the app layer (e.g. swap fees) or something slightly more complex such as distributing credits to stakers due to the time cost of bonding requirements.

 As long as this core property is satisfied (and the specific amounts are well parameterized), almost any form of economic activity that results in a net cost to the user can potentially be used as an opportunity to generate fee credits.

 With that said, here are a few examples of what we believe are sound, broadly applicable, and immediately useful examples of ways to generate fee credits:

 1. **Token Locking**: Users can lock tokens of economic value, such as LP shares or staking tokens, to earn fee credits.
 This provides sybil resistance and aligns user incentives with the network's health.
 2. **Staking Rewards**: Staking rewards can accumulate fee credits for users.
-When users claim their staking rewards, they will also receive fee credits up to the maximum balance per account.
+When users claim their staking rewards, they can also receive fee credits up to the maximum balance per account.
 This approach improves upon EOS's conceptualization by giving stakers direct rights over block space with fee credits.
-3. **Accepted Governance Proposals**: Users who submit governance proposals that are accepted by the community will receive fee credits as a reward for their positive contributions to the network.
+3. **Accepted Governance Proposals**: Users who submit governance proposals that are accepted by the community can receive fee credits as a reward for their positive contributions to the network.
-4. **Swap Fees in Large AMM Pools**: Users who provide liquidity in large AMM pools will earn fee credits based on the swap fees they generate.
+4. **Swap Fees in Large AMM Pools**: Users who provide liquidity in large AMM pools can earn fee credits based on the swap fees they generate.
 This encourages users to contribute to the liquidity and overall health of the ecosystem and makes **swaps essentially free for most users** in terms of tx fees!

 ### Spending Fee Credits